- Published: July 25, 2019

 Responsible at the IRZ: Angela Schmeink, Angela Lummel

-In phase 2 the objectives of the programme have been extended.
-They now not only comprise the reinforcement of a justice and court system governed by the rule of law and support in the field of legislation, but there is also a special focus on the strengthening of the public prosecutors' offices.
-The reform efforts of the Kyrgyz government and the state institutions supported by the project are directed towards increasing the effectiveness of judicial administration, creating transparency and credibility within judicial and court structures as well as fighting corruption.
-The main areas of focus of the IRZ component comprise the modernisation of the operation of the courts, including the introduction of a system of electronic files and court information and court management (e-justice), as well as legislative reforms.
+In phase 2, the objectives of the programme have been extended.
+As well as the reinforcement of a justice and court system governed by the rule of law and support in the field of legislative procedures, they now also focus in particular on strengthening public prosecutors' offices.
+The reform efforts introduced by the Kyrgyz government and state institutions and supported by the project are directed towards increasing the effectiveness of judicial administration, creating transparency and credibility within judicial and court structures and fighting corruption.
+The main areas of focus of the IRZ component cover the modernisation of the way courts operate, including the introduction of a system of electronic files and court information and court management (e-justice), as well as legislative reforms.

 As far as the legislation element is concerned, a pilot version of the website for public consultation of draft legislation should be available online by the end of 2019.
 With the aim of developing a transparent legislative process, citizens, associations and other representatives of civil society will be able to comment on the draft legislation published on this website.
 The IRZ is providing the necessary hardware, training and advertising campaigns throughout the country.